Goodness in $n$-angulated categories: Concrete higher triangulations

 \chapter{Concrete higher triangulations}

 It was originally proved in \cite{gko} that an $(n-2)$-cluster tilting subcategory in a triangulated category with suspension $\Sigma$ has an $n$-angulation if it is stable with respect to $\Sigma^{n-2}$.
 We show in Section 4.1 that not only are Verdier good morphisms also middling good in this class of $n$-angulated categories, in fact, all morphisms of $n$-angles are middling good.
-One may wonder whether this is the case for all $n$-angulated categories, so in Section 4.2 we provide an example of a morphism in an exotic $n$-angulated category which is not middling good.
+In Section 4.2 we discuss exotic $n$-angulated categories.